RandomWright/ReadyNotes/README.txt

 The main Fragment is where you can create notes and view a list of all the notes.
 You can also add a photo as a note or send a note as a email or reminder.
 The notes are saved in a SQL database and auto sorted by time and key words.

+There are dialogs to see the image and the full note.

 The List Fragment is the notes sorted into the weekday and CSC 214 catorgies.

 The Advance Fragment are used to record videos.

+It is a pretty GREEN color;

 Basic Features:
 They are there.